Public Services Division

 Hall JG, et al. Handbook of physical measurements.
 2nd ed.
 Oxford (UK): Oxford University Press; 2007.

-Dietary Reference Intakes Tables and Application.
-(Institute of Medicine).
+Dietary Reference Intakes Review.
+(The Health and Medicine Division of the National Academies of Sciences, Engineering, and Medicine).
 Tables of the dietary reference intakes for elements, electrolytes, vitamins, minerals, and macronutrients.
 These nutrient reference values serve as a guide for good nutrition and provide the scientific basis for the development of food guidelines in both the United States and Canada.
-Access full DRI reports from the IOM Website.

 International Commission of Radiological Protection, Task Group on Reference Man.
 Report of the Task Group on Reference Man: a report.
 Oxford (UK): Pergamon Press;1975.
 480 p.
 Classic work.